smdogroup/flume/joss/paper.md

 # _Flume_ by Example: Constrained Rosenbrock

-To demonstrate the application of _Flume_ and how a user interfaces with the _Analysis_ and _System_ base classes, a constrained Rosenbrock is considered in this section.
+To demonstrate the application of _Flume_ and how a user interfaces with the _Analysis_ and _System_ base classes, a constrained Rosenbrock problem is considered in this section.
-Mathematically, the optimization statement for this constrained Rosenbrock example is given by
+Mathematically, the optimization statement for this example is given by

 $$
 \begin{aligned}
 \min_{x, y} &\quad f(x,y)=(a-x)^2 + b(y - x^2)^2 \\
-\textrm{s.t.} &\quad g(x, y) = x^2 + y^2 = 1
+\textrm{s.t.} &\quad g(x, y) = x^2 + y^2 \leq 1
 \end{aligned}
 $$

-Within _Flume_, this is implemented by constructing three distinct _Analysis_ objects: one to define the design variables, another to compute the objective function, and the last to compute the equality constraint.
+Within _Flume_, this is implemented by constructing three distinct _Analysis_ objects: one to define the design variables, another to compute the objective function, and the last to compute the inequality constraint.
 As a demonstration, the code for the objective function _Analysis_ class is included below.
 Here, it is worth discussing a few key features regarding the structure of the code.